Blue Jelly Beans Plant (Sedum pachyphyllum) Care Indoors, Propagation, Problems & Solutions

 Blue Jelly Beans Plants are a great addition to any plant collection.
 You may acquire these plants online from Etsy (Link to Etsy).

-Sedum pachyphyllum Care Indoors
+How to Care for Sedum pachyphyllum Indoors

-Blue Jelly Beans Plant (Sedum pachyphyllum) blossoms in bright light to full sunlight, average warmth of 18-260C, moderate humidity of 50-55% and moderately moist, fertile, loose, free-draining, succulents potting soil coupled with monthly feeding during the growing season.
+To care for Sedum pachyphyllum indoors, give it bright light to full sunlight, warmth of 18-260C, humidity of 50-55% and moderately moist, fertile, loose, free-draining, succulents potting soil coupled with monthly feeding during the growing season.

-Sedum pachyphyllum requires repotting only when it becomes pot-bound.
+Blue Jelly Beans Plant requires repotting only when it becomes pot-bound.
 Pruning is necessary to keep the plant neat as well as minimize pest and disease infestations.
 Keep reading for the best growing conditions and how to provide them.

 Blue Jelly Beans Plant, Sedum pachyphyllum